 - You're new or fairly new to glass painting,

-Inside Illuminate!, you'll experience the same sequence of techniques as if you booked travel and accommodation and came to our studio to learn with us in person.
+Inside Illuminate, you'll experience the same sequence of techniques as if you booked travel and accommodation and took a 1-to-1 foundation course with us here in England.

 What you'll learn: